JOB TITLE: Labor Analyst

-Duties also include data collection, analysis and reporting for senior management and general distribution, running queries and creating reports relating to grievances, discipline and other employee and labor relations related functions as needed, preparing and distributing hearing calendars and related notifications, liaising with all levels of agency clients and working on special projects as required.
+Duties also include data collection, analysis and reporting for senior management and general distribution, running queries, and creating reports relating to grievances, discipline and other employee and labor relations related functions as needed, and working on special projects as required.

-- Supports and provides data entry into computer applications including personnel management systems in connection with the processing of Employee and Labor Relations discipline and grievance cases; schedules and coordinates discipline and grievance hearings.
+- Supports and provides data entry into computer applications including personnel management systems in connection with the processing of Employee and Labor Relations discipline and grievance cases, schedules, and coordinates grievance hearings.